Occurred: July 2015

-The report was based on data submitted by hospitals, patients, device manufacturers and others to the US Food and Drug Administration (US FDA).
-The study notes that the figures represent a small proportion of the total number of robotic procedures, and that the true number could be higher.
+The study notes that the figures represent a small proportion of the total number of robotic procedures, and that the true number could be significantly higher.

 The researchers did not compare accident rates with similar operations in which robots were not used.
-Nor was the study peer reviewed.
+The study was not peer reviewed.

 Operator: